 You are a transient student if you are currently pursuing a degree at another institution and planning to enroll at TCL to take classes toward your degree.
 Students are not eligible to receive financial aid at more than one institution for any one term.
 Please visit www.tcl.edu/transient for enrollment information.

 All military, dependents, and veterans can start by completing the TCL admissions application.
 But since there are various paths and resources available to you, please visit our Military & Veterans page for more information about the enrollment process and financial aid information.

-If you attend high school in Beaufort, Colleton, Hampton, and Jasper counties or you are a home schooled student, you may be eligible to enroll in TCL’s dual enrollment program, Early College Credit Opportunities (ECCO).
+If you attend high school in Beaufort, Colleton, Hampton, and Jasper counties or you are a home schooled student, you may be eligible to enroll in TCL’s Dual Enrollment program.
 Learn more about the program and process here.

 If you want to audit a curriculum class without earning credit, submit an admissions application.
 You will have to pay full tuition for the class(es) and must get departmental approval to audit classes that have prerequisites of testing requirements.
 Some courses cannot be audited.
 Please keep in mind that you do not receive credit for the class, and you are not eligible for financial aid.

 Senior citizens (60 years or older) who have been a legal resident of South Carolina for at least 12 months may be eligible to attend classes tuition free on a space-available basis.
 Senior citizens are responsible for paying all other fees and costs associated with course.
 You will need to submit an admissions application and then complete your registration with your faculty advisor.
 After registration, applicants must submit a Senior Citizen Tuition Waiver and proof of eligibility to have the waiver applied.
 Call 843.525.8337 for more information.